Hayabusa2: MASCOT

-MASCOT was deployed 3 October 2018.
-It had a successful landing and performed its surface mission successfully.
+MASCOT was deployed on 3 October 2018, with a successful landing and ensuing surface mission.
 Two papers were published describing the results from MASCOT in the scientific journals Nature Astronomy and Science.
 One finding of the research was that C-type asteroids consist of more porous material than previously thought, explaining a deficit of this meteorite type.
 Meteorites of this type are too porous to survive the entry into the atmosphere of planet Earth.
 Another finding was that Ryugu consists of two different almost black types of rock with little internal cohesion, but no dust was detected.
 A third paper describing results from MASCOT was published in the Journal of Geophysical Research and describes the magnetic properties of Ryugu, showing that Ryugu does not have a magnetic field on a boulder scale.

 Objects deployed by Hayabusa2

 Sampling

 The original plan was for the spacecraft to collect up to three samples: